-Each applicant shall demonstrate, through modeling or calculations as described in Section 9, that their proposed stormwater management system is designed to discharge to the required treatment level based on the Performance Standardsperformance standards described in sectionsSections 8.3.2 through 8.3.5 below.
-For the purposes of this section, annual loading from the proposed project refers to post-development loads before treatment, as calculated in sectionSection 9 of this Volume.
-Volume.
-Stormwater treatment systems shall be designed to achieve at least an 80% percent reduction of the average annual post-development total suspended solids (TSS) load, or 95% percent of the average annual post-development TSS load for those proposed projects located within a HUC 12 subwatershed containing an Outstanding Florida Water (OFW) and located upstream of that OFW.
-There is a rebuttable presumption that this standard is met when structural stormwater best management practices (BMPs) are designed to meet the applicable design standards in sections 8.3.2 through 8.3.5 below.
+Each applicant shall demonstrate, through modeling or calculations, that their proposed stormwater management system is designed to discharge to the required treatment level based on the Performance Standards described in sections 8.3.2 through 8.3.5 below.
+For the purposes of this section, annual loading from the proposed project refers to post-development loads before treatment, as calculated in section 9.

-8.3.2 Minimum Stormwater Treatment Performance Standards for All Sites
+8.3.2 Minimum Performance Standards for all sites

-Except as described in sections 8.3.4 through 8.3.6 below, all stormwater treatment systems shall provide a level of treatment sufficient to accomplish the greater of the following nutrient load reduction criteria:
+Except as described in 8.3.4 through 8.3.6 below, all stormwater treatment systems shall provide a level of treatment sufficient to accomplish the greater of the following nutrient load reduction criteria:

-- (a) an 80 percent reduction of the average annual loading of total phosphorus (TP) and a 55 percent reduction in the average annual loading of total nitrogen (TN) from the proposed project; or - (b) a reduction such that the post-development condition average annual loading of nutrients does not exceed the predevelopment condition nutrient loading.
+- (a) an 80 percent reduction of the average annual loading of total phosphorus (TP) and total nitrogen (TN) from the proposed project; or - (b) a reduction such that the post-development condition average annual loading of nutrients does not exceed the predevelopment condition nutrient loading.